• Skip to primary navigation

 Java equals() Method

-In order to compare the states of two objects, we can use the equals() method.
+We can use the equals() method to compare the states of two objects.
 However, we have to adapt it by overwriting it.
 This means that we have to define how exactly the objects should be compared in order for them to be considered equal.

-In the example below, we’ve created constructors for both the Double and Long classes.
-These constructors take corresponding values as arguments which are then stored in their respective objects.
+In the example below, we’ve created double and long-class constructors.
+These constructors take corresponding values as arguments and store them in their objects.

 package com.softwaretestingo.basic;